Ghost Pipefish

 Top 10 Fun Facts about Ghost Pipefish

-3. Seasonal Appearances
+3. The Seasonal Ghosts

-8. Low-Energy Lifestyle
+8. The Energy-Saver Lifestyle

 Diving & Observation Notes